particle-iot/docs/src/content/reference/device-os/firmware.md

 STARTUP(WiFi.selectAntenna(ANT_AUTO)); // continually switches at high speed between antennas
 ```

-`WiFi.selectAntenna()` selects one of three antenna modes on your Photon or P1.
+`WiFi.selectAntenna()` selects one of three antenna modes.
 It takes one argument: `ANT_AUTO`, `ANT_INTERNAL` or `ANT_EXTERNAL`.
-`WiFi.selectAntenna()` must be used inside another function like STARTUP(), setup(), or loop() to compile.

-You may specify in code which antenna to use as the default at boot time using the STARTUP() macro.

-> Note that the antenna selection is remembered even after power off or when entering safe mode.
+Note that the antenna selection is remembered even after power off or when entering safe mode.
 This is to allow your device to be configured once and then continue to function with the
 selected antenna when applications are flashed that don't specify which antenna to use.

-This ensures that devices which must use the external antenna continue to use the external
-antenna in all cases even when the application code isn't being executed (e.g. safe mode.)
+Resetting Wi-Fi credentials (long press of MODE) does not clear the antenna selection.

+You may specify in code which antenna to use as the default at boot time using the STARTUP() macro.
+If you are using system thread
+enabled mode or SEMI_AUTOMATIC or MANUAL system mode, you can select the antenna on setup or loop, however you should not set it
+continuously.

 If no antenna has been previously selected, the `ANT_INTERNAL` antenna will be chosen by default.

-`WiFi.selectAntenna()` returns 0 on success, or -1005 if the antenna choice was not found.
+`WiFi.selectAntenna()` returns 0 on success, or a non-zero error code.
-Other errors that may appear will all be negative values.

 ```cpp
 // Use the STARTUP() macro to set the default antenna